lecy/nccs-internship/index.md

 **Suggestions:**

 * Conceptual diagrams of your code are helpful - functions are called in what order and why?
 What are they doing at each step?
+* Pick one or two things for a drill-down into details on code or data.
+  * You can't do this with your entire project in 20 minutes, so pick one code snipped, one function, or one algorithm to highlight.
 * Reproducible examples are always welcome!
-* * Pick one or two things for a drill-down into details on code or data.
-You can't do this with your entire project in 20 minutes, so pick one code snipped, one function, or one algorithm to highlight.
+  * Make demo datasets accessible using dput() functions to embed R objects within a script, or loading the demo dataset to GitHub and providing code to load it remotely.
   * Share links to your code and data so others can follow along.
-* * Make demo datasets accessible using dput() functions to embed R objects within a script, or loading the demo dataset to GitHub and providing code to load it remotely.
   * Create a script so people can load the package, load demo data, and follow-along.

 The goal is to get feedback on your current work, but also for teammates to get a window into projects, learn from seeing how others are implementing their code, and have an opportunity to hear others talk through problems out loud.